Non-Abelian fusion rules from Abelian systems with SPT phases and graph topological order: Why do quasiparticles with non-Abelian fusion rules exist in the models?

-This Dirac proposal was a rather rudimentary attempt to solve the problem of states with negative energies, in the equation that ended up taking its name \cite{bj-dr}, before the birth of Quantum Electrodynamics \cite{greiner}.
-However, despite this proposal is quite extravagant (by imagining an infinite amount of charges filling all space) and does not allow us to calculate anything, it survives today.
-After all, it intuitively illustrates how to create pairs of particles and antiparticles in the vacuum, although this brings certain \textquotedblleft prejudice\textquotedblright by considering an electron as a real particle whereas a positron is considered as a hole \cite{halzen}.
+As a matter of fact, this condensation, which can be done by filling all the lattice vertices with quasiparticles, shows us that the vacuum states thus obtained are quite similar, for instance, to the one that was proposed by P. A. M. Dirac in 1929 \cite{dirac-sea}, who claimed that the vacuum could be interpreted as an infinite \textquotedblleft sea\textquotedblright of particles.
+This Dirac proposal was a rather rudimentary attempt to solve the problem of states with negative energies before the birth of Quantum Electrodynamics \cite{bj-dr,greiner}.
+Yet, despite this proposal being quite extravagant (by imagining an infinite amount of charges filling the entire space) and does not allow us to calculate anything, it survives today.
+After all, it intuitively illustrates how to create pairs of particles and antiparticles in the vacuum, although this brings some \textquotedblleft misinterpretation\textquotedblright by considering an electron as a real particle whereas a positron is considered as a hole \cite{halzen}.